martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 09.02.01	Identical
 09.02.02	Identical
 09.03.01	Identical
-09.03.02	No real difference (last notes)
-09.03.03	Diffs (see COMMENTS above) --> CONSULT 09.03.04	Diffs (see COMMENTS above) --> CONSULT
+09.03.02	Identical (No real difference, just last notes) 09.03.03	Diffs (see COMMENTS above) --> CONSULT 09.03.04	Diffs (see COMMENTS above) --> CONSULT
 09.04	The pitch-related editorial correction (to remove the fourth above the bass) is not done in cpdl (might not be important, maybe take it out) --> CONSULT